7 Introduction

 The 10x Genomics Visium platform measures transcriptome-scale gene expression at a hexagonal grid of spatial locations (referred to as spots) on a tissue capture area on a slide.
 Either fresh-frozen or formalin-fixed paraffin-embedded (FFPE) tissue may be used.
 Each spot contains millions of spatially-barcoded capture oligonucleotides, which bind to mRNAs from the tissue.
 A cDNA library is then generated for sequencing, which includes the spatial barcodes, allowing reads to be mapped back to their spatial locations.

 The array dimensions are 6.5 x 6.5 mm, with around 5000 barcoded spots.
-Spots are 55 µm in diameter and spaced 100 µm center-to-center in a hexagonal grid arrangement.
+Spots are 55 µm in diameter and spaced 100 µm center-to-center in a hexagonal (honeycomb) grid arrangement.
 The number of cells overlapping with each spot depends on the tissue cell density, e.g. around 0-10 for human brain tissue or ~50 for mouse brain tissue.
 Each Visium slide contains four tissue capture areas.
 The following figure provides an illustration.

 Histology images generated from hematoxylin and eosin (H&E) staining can be used to identify anatomical and cell morphological features for each sample, including the number of cells per spot.

-An earlier version of the platform was developed by Ståhl et al. (2016), which was subsequently improved and commercialized as the 10x Genomics Visium platform.
+An earlier version of the platform was originall developed by Ståhl et al. (2016), which was subsequently improved and commercialized as the 10x Genomics Visium platform.

 Schematic illustrating the 10x Genomics Visium platform.
 Source: 10x Genomics Visium